thorlangestrand/BooruDownloader/README.md

 Open the project in QT Creator 7.0.0
 Update BooruDownloader.pro to reflect your include paths
-Link to your own curl library or to the included binary
+Link to your own libraries or the included binaries located in the lib directory
 Build with MinGW 64-Bit